 Conclusion

 I am very pleased to hear the Commissioner say, ‘Focussing on the tax profession is one of our core priorities.’
 I truly hope that this statement is followed through with clear action steps that will elevate the status and recognise the essential role of tax professionals in the Australian tax system.
-If this can be achieved, the road is truly open for the ATO to solve many of the problems that is has – not the least of which is the collection of tax that is lawfully owed to it.
+If this can be achieved, the road is truly open for the ATO to solve many of the problems it has – not the least of which is the collection of tax that is lawfully owed to it.

 You are not authorised to post comments.